onareach/physics/Web_Prototype_on_Heroku_and_Vercel/Migrating Front-End of Physics Web App from Heroku to Vercel.md

 **DOM (Document Object Model)** is a programming interface that represents a web page as a tree-like structure.
 It allows JavaScript to dynamically update, add, and remove elements on a webpage.
 In the DOM tree, every HTML element is a node.

-To give an example of how the DOM represents and HTML page, consider the following HTML code:
+To give an example of how the DOM represents an HTML page, consider the following HTML code:

     html